andy1197/sjsucsguide/guide.md

 |<img width=150/>|<img width=300/>|<img width=1000/>|

 ### Major Requirements <a name="majorrequirements"></a>
-There’s very little wiggle room here.
-You have to take these classes.
-I’m separating CS Electives into the next section because you have more freedom to choose classes from a pool, but note that those CS Electives technically fall under “Major Requirements” too.
+No wiggle room here.
+These classes are all required.

 #### Lower Division Requirements
 | Code    | Course            | Notes |